Zamiell/stardew-valley/Min-Max_Guide.md

 * No using glitches / bugs.
 * No 3rd party cheats.
 * No using Stardew Predictor (https://mouseypounds.github.io/stardew-predictor/).
 * No restarting a day in the middle of a run.
-(If a mistake is made, you must continue on with the run.)
+(If a mistake is made, you must continue on with the run or restart all the way back to a new save file.)
 * No restarting the first day over and over to guarantee an artifact / multiple Spring Onions / etc.

 ### Important Mechanics